adedotunalausa/cova-quiz-api/README.md

 # Cova Quiz App

-This rest api contains endpoints necessary for a user to signup/login, take a quiz and get quiz result in the cova quiz application.
+This rest api contains requests necessary for a user to signup/login and make other requests as listed below in the wizer library application.

-The following requests can be made
+It contains the following requests

 - Register a user
 - Login a user
+- Add a category
+- Update a category
+- Get all categories
+- Add a book
+- Update a book
+- A a book to a category
+- Add a book to favorite
-- Get quiz questions
+- Get all books
-- Submit answers and get result

 ## Build